The 7 Best Lightweight Bass Guitars (2023)

 Although not the lightest, this bass weighs around 10 lbs (4.5 kg) which is average for a bass guitar.
 The sound is pretty warm with punchy low ends.
 It has a vast sonic versatility; you can use this bass for blues, rock, R&B, and pretty much any genre.
 The instrument also looks pretty handsome with a vintage feel and has 3 different finish options.

 I can’t say much against it as the sound, playability, and portability are great for the price.
-The only issue is that the strings on the guitar should be changed, and the action should be adjusted when the guitar arrives, but these are standard procedures with almost any bass you would purchase.
+The only issue is that the strings on the guitar should be changed, and the action should be adjusted when the guitar arrives, but these are standard procedures with almost any bass you purchase.

 |Weight||10 lbs (4.5 kg)|